baijuka/MS2-Project/README.md

 ### User stories

-As a child :
+As a child:
 - I want to learn about countries
-- I want a medium to where I can play the quiz and test my knowledge about contries
+- I want a platform where I can play the quiz and test my knowledge about contries
-- I want to know about how to play the quiz
+- I want to know how to play the quiz
 - I want to offer my suggestions and advice about the game
 - I want to use the site easily
 - I want to use a site that is attractive
+- I wnat to play the quiz on various devices

+As a growun up:
+- I want to learn about countries
+- I want a platform where I can play the quiz and test my knowledge about contries
+- I want to know how to play the quiz
+- I want to offer my suggestions and advice about the game
+- I want to use the site easily
+- I want to use a site that is attractive
-- I wnat to use site on various devices
+- I wnat to play the quiz on various devices

 LatQuiz has incorporated all these user goals in its website and it: